 In the spring of 2012, the Department of Health and Hospitals (“DHH”) received authorization from the Center for Medicare and Medicaid Services (“CMS”) to reimburse local education agencies for behavioral health services provided to Medicaid eligible students who have a disability and an IEP that authorizes the service.
 DHH is now reviewing the cost settlement for the period of January 1, 2012 through June 30, 2012.

-As per the DHH State Plan Amendment, the final payment (cost settlement) to each LEA is the lesser of
+As per the DHH State Plan Amendment, the final payment (cost settlement) to each LEA is the lesser of:

 1) The number of units billed multiplied by $100 or,